MonBoza/roboger/README.md

 ## Known Bugs

-*Having issues changing it so that if the user choose 11 number 11 would also be "right shoe" or 101 "right shoe".
+* Having issues changing it so that if the user choose 11 number 11 would also be "right shoe" or 101 "right shoe".
+* Update: I created a new variable that turns the numbers to strings in the array and also changed the if statements to include "include()".

 ## License